about

 Is there a particular acting technique you use?

-I'm trained in Meisner, but do pull things from other approaches when useful.
+I work mainly with Meisner, but do pull things from other approaches when useful.